 |Providing false or misleading information to the PRS Exemptions Register||N/A||£1,000 & Publication of non compliance|

 |Failure to comply with a compliance notice from a local authority||N/A||£2,000 & Publication of non compliance|

 |Renting out a non-compliant property||Less than 3 months non compliance||£2,000 & Publication of non compliance|

 |Renting out a non-compliant property||3 months or more of non compliance||£4,000 & Publication of non compliance|

 7. How to Improve the Energy Efficiency of a Property

 There are several improvements you can make to a property which will improve the energy efficient rating and many are very quite simple to carry to out.
 You could improve the energy efficiency of your property significantly by:

 - Replacing a non-condensing boiler with a new condensing, A rated boiler with over 90% energy efficiency.
-Get quotes for a new boiler today.

 - Installing or improving insulation in walls, roof, loft spaces, pipework etc. to prevent heat loss.
 You may even be able to qualify for a free insulation grant to help with the cost.
 Check if you’re eligible.

 - Installing solar panels and a solar energy storage system to reduce the property’s energy dependence on the National Grid.
 Find and compare quotes for solar energy systems with Solar Guide.